Home Loan Arrears QA

 Q: Will banks refinance when I have bad credit?

 A: We have home loan lenders that can cater for most bad credit issues including paying out a bankruptcy, court judgements and writs, credit defaults and credit score problems.
-The bad credit needs to be understood by the lenders, not attempted to be hidden.
-We understand the requirements of the various lenders, the underlying causes of credit issues, and debt collection processes intimately to enable a smooth finance process from enquiry through to approval and settlement.
+Therefore, the bad credit needs to be understood by the lenders, not attempted to be hidden.
+Indeed, we understand the requirements of the various lenders, the underlying causes of credit issues, and debt collection processes intimately to enable a smooth finance process from enquiry through to approval and settlement.

 Q: Can I refinance only the mortgage arrears amount?